Vacation on a Budget & Save Big with this Booking Timeline

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-Start by signing up for price alerts on travel deals 2-3 months before your trip.
+To start, sign up for price alerts on travel deals 1-4 months before your trip.

-It’s also good to look into cruises three months in advance.
-Most cruise lines release their itineraries 18 months in advance to get as many vacationers booked ASAP, but once they hit 90 days before launch, they start slashing prices to fill up the remaining cabins.
-The room options will be slim and you’ll have to be flexible with your plans, but it’s a great way to score a last-minute cruise deal!
+Most cruise lines start releasing their itineraries 18 months in advance and try to get those cabins filled ASAP.
+Once they hit 90 days before launch, they start slashing prices to fill up the remaining rooms.
+The options will be slim, and you’ll have to be flexible with your plans.
+However, it’s a great way to score a last-minute cruise deal!

 Then, plan your booking date.

-According to Joe Brancatelli, publisher of the travel website JoeSentMe.com, aim to book your trip for domestic flights around seven weeks in advance.
-On average, passengers will pay the lowest price (nearly 10% below the average fare!) if they buy 50 days before their flight, according to data from the Airlines Reporting Corporation.
+According to US News, you should aim to book your trip for domestic flights around seven weeks in advance.
+On average, passengers will pay nearly 10% below average fare if they buy tickets 50 days before their flight, according to data from the Airlines Reporting Corporation.